fredhutchio/scRNAseq/scRNAseq_class4_markdown.md

 # Note the resolution is the same as used to define the clusters
 gene_modules <- find_gene_modules(cds_clustered[deg_ids,], resolution = 1e-2)

-# Look at what's included int the new gene_modules dataframe
+# Look at what's included in the new gene_modules dataframe
 head(gene_modules)
 ```